 Incorporating the Steps Into Residential Drug Treatment

-When you’re struggling with substance abuse, the 12 Steps can make a significant difference in your life.
-That said, they’re typically insufficient by themselves to result in your healing.
-For this reason, rehab facilities combine them with other addiction treatment programs such as:
+When you’re struggling with substance abuse, the 12 steps can make a significant difference in your life.
+For this reason, Portland residential and inpatient treatment programs combine them with other addiction treatment programs such as:

 - Dual diagnosis treatment for co-occurring mental health conditions